kdave/btrfs-progs/Documentation/btrfs-select-super.rst

 Destructively overwrite all copies of the superblock with a specified copy.
-This helps in certain cases, for example when write barriers were disabled during a power failure and not all superblocks were written, or if the primary superblock is damaged, eg. accidentally overwritten.
+This helps in certain cases, for example when write barriers were disabled during a power failure and not all superblocks were written, or if the primary superblock is damaged, e.g. accidentally overwritten.

 The filesystem specified by *device* must not be mounted.